 Also known as Easter Sunday, this is the central feast of Christianity where the resurrection of Christ is commemorated.

 The city is overflowing with joy on Easter Sunday!
 On this day, early in the morning, the Pope officiates the Holy Mass from St. Peter's Square where the Easter Eucharist is celebrated.
 In addition, a Paschal candle representing the light of the risen Christ is lit and remains lit throughout the day.

 To conclude the event, the Pope imparts the papal blessing known as Urbi et Orbi from the balcony of St. Peter's Basilica to Rome and the whole world.
 The same blessing the Pope gives on Christmas Day.

 Discover the Vatican, the epicenter of Holy Week in Rome

 In addition to its religious importance as the seat of the Catholic Church, the Vatican has much to offer from a historical and artistic point of view making it one of the most important and interesting tourist attractions in Rome to visit.

 And much more!

-So that you know everything you can do and see in the Vatican, before you travel to Rome I recommend you to read this post with everything Vatican City has to offer during your visit to the "Eternal City".
+So that you know everything you can do and see in the Vatican, before traveling to Rome I recommend you to read this post with everything that the Vatican City can offer you on your visit to the "Eternal City".
 Then you can decide if you want to discover it on your own or with a guided tour.